Community Standards, Policies, and Procedures

 - Other acts that compromise the integrity of the academic process

-Carnegie Mellon University holds as the highest priority the welfare of its community members.
-Any behavior that places individuals in any kind of risk will be addressed through the university community standards process.
+Carnegie Mellon University holds as its highest priority the welfare of its community members.
+Any behavior that places individuals in any kind of risk will be addressed through the university student conduct process.
 The sanctions that may result from this type of behavior may be severe.

 Examples of violations of community standards in relation to the welfare of others include, but are not limited to:

-- Tampering with or alteration of life support systems
+- Tampering with or alternating of life support systems

 - Unreasonable noise

-- Violation of the Carnegie Mellon University policies of non-discrimination
+- Violation of the Carnegie Mellon University Policy against Sexual Harassment and Sexual Assault

 - Violation of the Carnegie Mellon University policy on HIV/AIDS